 1) Tree Pose

 It is an amazing strength & muscle builder pose for the upper body, which also works on your core.
-For making the workout a bit more interesting.
+To make the workout a bit more interesting.
 If you’re a beginner, then this will be challenging.
 But, the more you get used to them, the easier it will get.

 Soon, your body will start to gain strength and be stronger than you were in the starting days of yoga.